Yuanyuan4666/Integration-of-MCP-and-Network-Management-Protocols/README.md

 <!-- regenerate: on (set to off if you edit this file) -->

-# TODO - Your title
+# Applicability of MCP for the Network Management

-This is the working area for the individual Internet-Draft, "TODO - Your title".
+This is the working area for the individual Internet-Draft, "Applicability of MCP for the Network Management".

 * [Editor's Copy](https://Yuanyuan4666.github.io/Integration-of-MCP-and-Network-Management-Protocols/#go.draft-yang-mcp-nm.html)
 * [Datatracker Page](https://datatracker.ietf.org/doc/draft-yangyuanyuan-huawei-mcp)